samchillcott/days-of-code-2020-july/log.md

 **Thoughts**
 - First day of with low stress levels and no guilt or urge to get back to coding.
 - Should have portfolio finished ready for job apps this week.
 Bring it on.

+### #daysofcode 27/7/20

+**Today's Progress**
+- Portfolio Updates:
+- Move projects out of clickable animation to display on load.

+**Thoughts**
+- Although the MVP does a job, the UX is the next area to focus on.
+The projects could do with a bit more description of what they do and what tech I used and not be hidden behind a click.
+I realise now there is a balance to find between minimalism and UX.
+- I'm struggling to understand how the template creator has set up the animation transition.
+Its an area I've never really covered as I have concentrated on "more important things to learn" (imo).
+Rather than tweak it, I am temped to strip it all out and start from scratch (like I did with the About page).
+- Stripped out existing code and sorted layout from scratch.
+Brought back in elements that I needed for consistency.
+- Again, the classname setup is confusing af because I didn't write it.
+Stripped that back too.
+- Content overflowing from container is something I still have happening from time to time.
+This is great practice to understand why.
+- I think keys are causing me some confusion as to why some of my links don't have a hover state any more.
+Noted to read up on keys for a refresher.
+- Feel a bit better now the projects are on display from the get go.